RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_MultipleSigmoids_type.md

 -   **confidence**: Probability that the pose will be filtered out if it does not pass this Filter

-Subtag RelativePose:   Tags describing RelativePose filters to be applied
+Subtag **RelativePose**:   Tags describing RelativePose filters to be applied

 -   **use_native_pdb**: boolean as to whether or not to use the native pdb
 -   **pdb_name**: which is the reference pose to read from disk.